Pay Unauthorised absence and lateness

 For example, an organisation deducts an hour's pay from employees when they're 15 minutes late.
 Blake is running 15 minutes late for work.
 They decide to take a full hour off work, because they know they'll lose an hour's pay regardless.

-An employer must not take an employee's pay below the National Minimum Wage.
+An employer must not take an employee's pay below the National Minimum Wage, even if the contract allows deductions.

 Find out more about deductions from pay and wages